SpeedStar863/AP-Physics/AP_Physics_1_Guide.md

 ![Two-Dimensional Motion #1](images/two_dimensional.png)

 Analyze the horizontal and vertical portions of velocity.
 Intersecting the vertical and total velocity vectors, a wagon is positioned.
 Note that the hypotenuse does not indicate trajectory, but rather the total velocity that this situation represents.
 Theta, although unmarked, gives the exact angle at which this wagon was.
-In physics, angles are better represented in degrees for clarity.
-They are important in identifying an object's angular location, and how it released or thrown.
+For clarity, angles are better represented in degrees.
+They are important in identifying an object's angular location, and how it is released or thrown.

 ### Trigonometric Basics